 Phone: (989) 275-5000, ext.
 284 | Fax: (989) 275-6727 | Email: firstname.lastname@example.org

-Kirtland Community College gives you several paths from which to choose so you can thrive in your computer-related career.
-Kirtland’s computer programs include Computer Information systems (CIS) and Computer Science (CS).
-Both can be achieved by taking classes on campus and online.
+Kirtland Community College gives you several paths so you can thrive in your computer-related career.
+Kirtland’s computer programs include Computer Information Systems (CIS) and Computer Science (CS).
+Both are available through classes on campus and online.

 If you’re business oriented, Kirtland’s Computer Information Systems path is the right way to go.
-You could earn $50,000 to $100,000 per year job in business as a computer programmer, database administrator, systems programmer or Web developer.
+You could earn $50,000 to $100,000 per year job in business as a:

 - computer programmer

 - systems programmer or